top of page

 As a native Chicagoan myself, I know firsthand how the long winter season can bring about shifts in light quality and grayer skies.
 Thankfully, for our clients, this home will provide a warm and welcoming glow no matter the season.

-Ross Vintage Revival by Brad Krefman
+Ross Vintage Revival

 Tucked away in a quiet corner of Ross, CA resides a centuries-old house that is anything but traditional.
 With a redefined floor plan, we were tasked to reimagine the home's interior in a fun and whimsical way.
 The result is an aesthetic where old meets new and rustic meets refined, all with a little sense of eccentricity and charm.